core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The 'kid context' parameter, which is intended to help a recipient endpoint to find the right Security Context, reveals information about the sender endpoint.
 In particular, it reveals that the sender endpoint is a member of a particular OSCORE group, whose current Group ID is indicated in the 'kid context' parameter.

 When receiving a group request, each of the recipient endpoints can reply with a response that includes its Sender ID as 'kid' parameter.
-All these responses will be matchable with the request through the Token.
+All these responses will be matchable with the request through the CoAP Token.
 Thus, even if these responses do not include a 'kid context' parameter, it becomes possible to understand that the responder endpoints are in the same group of the requester endpoint.

-Furthermore, using the approach described in {{sec-synch-challenge-response}} to achieve Sender Sequence Number synchronization with a client may reveal when a server device goes through a reboot.
+Furthermore, using the approach described in {{sec-synch-challenge-response}} to achieve synchronization with a client's Sender Sequence Number may reveal when a server device goes through a reboot.
 This can be mitigated by the server device storing the precise state of the Replay Window of each known client on a clean shutdown.

 Finally, the approach described in {{ssec-gid-collision}} to prevent collisions of Group Identifiers from different Group Managers may reveal information about events in the respective OSCORE groups.
 In particular, a Group Identifier changes when the corresponding group is rekeyed.
 Thus, Group Managers might use the shared list of Group Identifiers to infer the rate and patterns of group membership changes triggering a group rekeying, e.g., due to newly joined members or evicted (compromised) members.
 In order to alleviate this privacy concern, it should be hidden from the Group Managers which exact Group Manager has currently assigned which Group Identifiers in its OSCORE groups.